Evening Talks

 Tickets: there are two ways to attend this event, in person at Bow Street Museum of Crime and Justice, or online via a live stream (using Zoom).

-Prices to attend at the Museum: £12 / £9.60 Friends.
+Price to attend at the Museum: £12

 Book now

-Join our livestream via Zoom
+Join us online via Zoom

-Thursday 15th May 2025, 18:30
+Thursday 18th September 2025, 18:30

 Timings: The talk begins at 18:30 and lasts approximately 75 minutes, including a Q&A with the audience.